Dalton Kenrick Pompey

 Dalton had his first chance to play a full season in 2013, as he was Lansing's starting centerfielder, playing 115 games.
 Still only 20, he hit .261/.358/.394, with 22 doubles, 8 triples and 6 homers.
 He scored 68 runs and stole 38 bases.
 He then made a very rapid rise through the remainder of the Blue Jays' system in 2014.
 He started the year still in Class A, this time with the Dunedin Blue Jays of the Florida State League, where he hit .391 in 70 games.
 Promoted to the AA New Hampshire Fisher Cats, he hit .295 in 31 games, and then he finished they year with 12 games in AAA with the Buffalo Bisons, where he hit .358, before ending the year with a September call-up to Toronto.
 His combined minor league batting line was .317/.392/.469, with 22 doubles, 9 triples and 9 homers in 113 games.
 He scored 84 runs and drove in 81, and had 43 stolen bases in 50 attempts to establish himself as a top major league prospect.
 With Toronto, he hit .231 in 17 games.

-Dalton made the Blue Jays' starting line-up on Opening Day in 2015, filling in for an injured Michael Saunders, a fellow Canadian. he spent all of April with Toronto, starting first in centerfield and then in left field, but was sent back to the minors on May 1st after hitting .913 in 23 games.
+Dalton made the Blue Jays' starting line-up on Opening Day in 2015, filling in for an injured Michael Saunders, a fellow Canadian.
+He spent all of April with Toronto, starting first in centerfield and then in left field, but was sent back to the minors on May 1st after hitting .193 in 23 games.
 He hit .351 in 31 games for New Hampshire before heading back to AAA Buffalo, where his average was .285 in 65 games.
 Overall, his minor league batting line was .307/.383/.421 in 96 games, with 70 runs scored and 23 RBIs.
 He came back to Toronto when rosters expanded in September and was mainly used as a pinch-runner with the Jays locked in a pennant race with the New York Yankees.
+He finished the year at .223 in 34 games, with 2 homers and 6 RBIs.
+However, his career stalled in the upper minors after that: he had only 2 at-bats in the majors in 2016, did not play at all in the Show the next year, and in 2018 was only up for 5 games, during which he hit .200.
+He was passed by a number of other outfielders on the depth chart during those years, including Dwight Smith Jr., Anthony Alford, Jonathan Davis, Teoscar Hernandez and Billy McKinney, who all received more opportunities to show their abilities at the major league level than he did.